radareorg/radare2-book/src/analysis/symbols.md

 # Symbols

-Radare2 automatically parses available imports and exports sections in the binary, but moreover, it can load additional debugging information if present.
+Radare2 automatically parses available imports and exports sections in the binary, moreover, it can load additional debugging information if present.
 Two main formats are supported: DWARF and PDB (for Windows binaries).
 Note that, unlike many tools radare2 doesn't rely on Windows API to parse